marijnh/Eloquent-JavaScript/13_browser.md

 If you type the URL we saw into your browser's ((address bar)), it will try to retrieve and display the ((document)) at that URL.
 First, your browser has to find out what address _eloquentjavascript.net_ refers to.
-Then, using the ((HTTP)) protocol, it makes a connection to the server at that address and asks for the resource _/13_browser.html_.
+Then, using the ((HTTP)) protocol, it will make a connection to the server at that address and ask for the resource _/13_browser.html_.
 If all goes well, the server sends back a document, which your browser then displays on your screen.